THE INFILTRATED EYE

 Spider-Man, Batman, you name it...thousands of comic books' pages have been penciled, inked and lettered, on Bristol.

-2) If you treat yourself to a pad of bristol, just make sure it's "smooth" and not "vellum" or "rough".
-The smooth surface (also sometimes referred to as "plate" surface) keeps fine ink lines from spreading out and blurring.
-The rougher, vellum surface will sometimes work for ink lines, especially if its better quality, like the Strathmore 400 series, but it is really more appropriate for pencil, charcoal and watercolor.
+2) Each series also breaks down into either smooth, a.k.a. plate or vellum, a.k.a. rough.
+The smooth surface keeps fine ink lines from spreading out and blurring.
+The rougher, vellum surface will sometimes work for ink lines, especially if its better quality, like the Strathmore 400 or 500, but it is really more appropriate for pencil, charcoal and watercolor.

 Click on the images below, to link to informative Strathmore videos: